-During the PD&E phase, FDOT performs preliminary engineering, conducts environmental analysis and public involvement activities, and prepares necessary studies and reports as described in the FDOT PD&E Manual.
-During this phase, FDEP will provide technical assistance upon request by FDOT, and will promptly identify information deemed essential to make a public interest determination (including, where applicable, a determination of compliance with the Section 404(b)(1) guidelines or ocean dumping criteria).
+During the PD&E phase, FDOT performs preliminary engineering and design, conducts environmental analysis and public involvement activities, and prepares necessary studies and reports as described in the FDOT PD&E Manual.
+During this phase, SHPO will provide technical assistance upon request by FDOT.

-Federal environmental documents are developed during the PD&E phase in compliance with the Council on Environmental Quality (CEQ) regulations implementing NEPA and 23 CFR 771; see PD&E Manual, Part 1, Chapter 2 for more information about environmental COA determinations.
+Environmental documents for federally-funded projects are developed during the PD&E phase in compliance with the Council on Environmental Quality (CEQ) regulations implementing NEPA and 23 CFR 771; see PD&E Manual, Part 1, Chapter 2 for more information about environmental COA determinations.
 For non-federal transportation projects see Part 1, Chapter 10 of the PD&E Manual.
+State, Local, or Privately Funded Project Delivery.

-Table 3 below outlines information for which FDEP has review and comment responsibility during the PD&E phase and permitting.
-It also addresses FDOT and FDEP review and coordination responsibilities.
+Table 3 below outlines information for which SHPO has review and comment responsibility during the PD&E phase.
+It also addresses FDOT and SHPO review and coordination responsibilities.

-Table 3 - Project Development & Environment Phase and Permitting Information and Responsibilities
+Table 3 - Project Development & Environment Phase Information and Responsibilities